Family History Resort Hotel Alex Zermatt

-Since 2005, Resort Hotel Alex has been run by the second generation, Alex Perren Jr. and his sister Christina Hürlimann-Perren, along with her husband René Hürlimann.
-They too are committed to the family tradition of doing all they can to ensure their guests feel at home at the Alex.
-They even manage to achieve the seemingly impossible!
+Since 2005, Resort Hotel Alex has been run by the second generation, daughter Christina Perren, and her husband, René Hürlimann.
+They, too, are committed to the family tradition of doing all they can to look after their guests.

 Today the ambience of Resort Hotel Alex is reminiscent of a luxurious mountain chalet.
 If there were a league table of the most original Swiss hotels, the Alex would surely be in first place.
 The traditional log-cabin exterior conceals an exciting world of experiences that is packed full of surprises.
 Hand-turned furniture, brocade curtains, velvet cushions, exquisite carvings, valuable pictures of the Matterhorn and thousands of other little details make the whole hotel into an amazing work of art that captivates visitors with its passionate love of hospitality.
 The spacious Alex Lounge Bar has themed alcoves such as the ‘Highlander’ or the ‘Scottish Corner’ and is the perfect place to sit back and relax for a while with an impressive selection of whiskies and cigars.